the-nayshe-5/the-nayshe-5/README.md

 - 👋 Hi, I’m @the-nayshe-5
-- 👀 I’m an aspiring Full-Stack Developer.
-However, presently I am taking things step-by-step and starting with Web Development.
+- 👀 Front-end and UI Developer || Full-Stack Developer-in-learning
 - 🌱 I have a fascination with puzzles, art, coding, calligraphy and novels.
 - 💞️ I’m looking to collaborate on Web Development.
 I am proficient in Java, Python, C, C++, HTML, CSS, JavaScript, TailwindCSS and React.js.
 - 📫 You can reach out to me at my mail naysahsheikh05@gmail.com :)